nballener/nballener.github.io/_drafts/resume-2017.md

 Output PDFs are sent to a publisher, which is then distributed through Amazon and other book sellers.
 There are current 3 puzzles types available online at the moment: [Word Searches][1], [Number Searches][2] and [Number Fill In puzzles][3]

 I also share free puzzles sheets and book on my website, [puzzlesbynilo.com][4], which uses Wordpress.

+Further enhancements will be to use the [Wordnik][5] API or alternative to extract related words and meanings to generate crossword puzzles.

 ## Programming Languages
 * Perl - 5 star